Common Applicant Questions

 The emergency department has an active wellness committee to help foster and grow an environment of wellness in a variety of different ways.
 The wellness committee also works with the Curriculum Decision Committee (CDC) to manage a longitudinal wellness curriculum in grand rounds.
 There is also a large “Wellness Day” in June each year that dedicates an afternoon to multiple wellness topics in a relaxed, off-site setting.
 Each month, there is at least 1 wellness related departmental activity outside of the hospital.
 The department also hosts a series of athletic events with the residents competing against the faculty for the Boulevard Cup.

-The hospital has a system wide wellness program led by a physician wellness officer, with monthly wellness rounds, online and in person resources available, and a Physician Athletic League where each department can compete against each other in the sports of soccer, volleyball, basketball, and softball.
+The hospital has a system wide wellness program led by a physician wellness officer, with monthly wellness rounds, online and in person resources available.
 There is also a House Staff Council that holds various resident events throughout the year.
 Additionally, GME places $1500 on resident badges each year for food at the hospital.
+Please visit our wellness page for more information.

 IS THERE A RESEARCH REQUIREMENT FOR RESIDENTS?